leonstel/leonstel.github.io/blogs/xmen_part1.md

 [Finding X MEN git repo](https://github.com/leonstel/techblog_finding_xmen)

 ## Features
-- The realtime position will be linked to a professor X on the map (//TODO time in video)
+- The realtime position will be linked to a professor X on the map **(from 0:02 and on)**
-- Control the radius of the range of the Cerebro and reflect it on the map (the blue circle around professor X) (//TODO time in video)
+- Control the radius of the range of the Cerebro and reflect it on the map (the blue circle around professor X) **(0:22)**
-- Several types of mutants do exists (Alpha, Beta etc) so the option to control mutant markers of a specific type is (//TODO time in video) desired
+- Several types of mutants do exists (Alpha, Beta etc) so the option to control mutant markers of a specific type is **(0:40)** desired
-- When a mutant resides within the reach of the constantly moving professor X it will be marked as discovered (//TODO time in video)
+- When a mutant resides within the reach of the constantly moving professor X it will be marked as discovered **(from 0:02 and on)**
-- Wolverine will be sent after those discovered mutants to recruit them on the X Men team. (//TODO time in video)
+- Wolverine will be sent after those discovered mutants to recruit them on the X Men team. **(1:20)**

 ## Learning Points